-On the same schedule in a particular pay grade range, an employee who is new to a job which they are starting right out of college will start at pay step one of the pay grades.
+On the same schedule in a particular pay grade range, an employee who is new to a job that they are starting right out of college will start at pay step one of the pay grades.
 If he or she continues to work in the same role, the pay grade will allow for the upward movement in salary, usually one pay step per year of service within the pay grade assigned to that job.

 Compensation systems involving pay grades are often used in public sector employment such as the Federal government, the military, and universities.

 Pay steps within each pay grade differ between organizations and may involve as many as 10 to 15 or more pay steps before an employee reaches the top rate of pay for their pay grade.
 A pay raise, once an employee reaches the top of their pay grade is dependent on the cost of living allowances or increases.